Ficool

 But he wasn't done shopping just yet.

 Inside the boutique, Astra selected a variety of training clothes—lightweight, form-fitting tunics in shades of gray and black, reinforced with subtle mana-woven threading for durability.
-He also picked up several utility accessories—leather gloves lined with minor enchantments for grip, a black-and-gold sash, he stored his items in the mana coins storage internal storage.
+He also picked up several utility accessories—leather gloves lined with minor enchantments for grip, a black-and-gold sash, he stored his items in the mana coins internal storage.

 By the time he was done, his total spending amounted to thirty gold standards—a hefty sum, but with his newfound wealth, it barely made a dent.